 Friends of Group

 Lister Park has an active ‘Friends of’ group which operates with the aim of helping to care, enhance, protect and broaden the enjoyment of their local Park.
-If you are interested in joining, the group would be delighted to hear from you.
-Please contact David Cansfield (Area Parks Manager) on 01274 431563 for further details.
+If you are interested in joining the group please contact them direct.

 The bandstand sometimes has concerts on Sunday afternoons during the summer.
 Dates for 2014 can be found on the Events page - Bandstand Concerts